HebaAly71/Pewlett-Packard-Analysis/README.md

         	ON (cemp.emp_no = s.emp_no);

 ##### There is only one problem with this table that one employee can have two different titiles in two different dates (from_date).
 That means that we can have duplicates, so what we actually need is the most recent title for each retiring employee.
-As we see in the table below, which is prt of the Retiring_Title_1 table, both Christian Koblick and Sumant Peac has duplicate titles with different from_dates.
+As we see in the table below, which is prt of the Retiring_Title_1 table, both Christian Koblick and Sumant Peac names occur more than once with different titles and from_dates.

 	> emp_no	first_name	last_name	title	     from_date	salary	to_date